Guide · March 3, 2026 · 15 min read

 Every day, ChatGPT, Perplexity, Gemini, and Google AI Overviews answer thousands of questions about your industry.
 Some of those answers mention your brand.
 Some recommend your competitors instead.
 Some get basic facts about your company wrong.
 And unless you have a monitoring system in place, you have no idea which of these is happening.

 This is not a theoretical problem.
-ChatGPT alone has 900M+ weekly active users, and 80% of consumers now use AI-generated results in their search process.
-When Gartner predicts a 25% drop in traditional search volume by 2026, the implication is clear: AI answers are becoming a primary channel for brand perception, and you need visibility into what that channel is saying.
+ChatGPT has 900M weekly active users as of OpenAI's February 2026 announcement, and 80% of consumers now use AI-generated results in their search process.
+When Gartner predicts a 25% drop in traditional search volume by 2026, the implication is clear.
+AI answers are becoming a primary channel for brand perception.
+You need visibility into what that channel is saying.

 The risk is not hypothetical.
 Harvard Law School's Corporate Governance Forum found that 191 S&P 500 companies disclosed AI reputation risks in 2025, up from 31 in 2023, a 350% year-over-year increase.
 And the risk varies by platform: BrightEdge data reveals that Google AI Overviews are 44% more likely to criticize brands than ChatGPT.
 If you are only monitoring ChatGPT, you are seeing the friendlier version of your brand's AI presence.